 Dhoti’ and ‘Kurta

 The indigenous attire of the men of Maharashtra includes the simple ‘dhoti’ and ‘kurta’.
-Tracing its roots back into the 5th century BC, the unstitched cloth called ‘dhoti’ or ‘dhotar’ is accordingly fitted by the wearer by adjusting the draping that goes around the waist and the legs, reaching up to the ankles.
-The Marathi dhoti is traditionally of sober colours and includes five knots, the extra end of the cloth being tucked in the front and the back.
+Tracing its roots back into the 5th century BC, the unstitched cloth called ‘dhoti’ or ‘dhotar’ is fitted accordingly by the wearer by adjusting the draping that goes around the waist and the legs, reaching up to the ankles.
+The Marathi dhoti is traditionally of sober colours and includes five knots with the extra end of the cloth being tucked in the front and the back.
 The city of Nagpur is the hub of producing traditional dhoti.
 During festivities, the men wear Achkan, Churidar, Suvar, and Pyjama.
-Made of cotton, the Pyjama is tightened around the waist with a string knot and serves comfort.
+Made of cotton, the Pyjama is tightened around the waist with a string knot and allows comfort.
 The Churidar is also a type of trousers that fold into horizontal rings at the cuffs, a style that owes to the deliberately longer length of the legs.

 The ‘kurta’ is a loose, usually light-coloured shirt, that is traditionally suited for the tropical heat of the state.
 However, it also comes in attractive colours and designs to wear on occasions like weddings and religious ceremonies.
 The Pairan type of ‘kurta’ has the side-slits.